dart-lang/site-www/src/language/class-modifiers-for-apis.md

 they may not know if it contains code they can reuse by extending the class, or whether it is instead meant to be used as an interface.

-You can clarify that by putting the `interface` modifier on the class.
+You can clarify that by putting the [`interface`](/language/class-modifiers#interface) modifier on the class.
 That allows the class to be used in an `implements` clause, but prevents it from being used in `extends`.

 Even when the class *does* have non-abstract methods, you may want to prevent users from extending it.
-Inheritance is one of the deepest kinds of coupling in software.
+Inheritance is one of the most powerful kinds of coupling in software, because it enables code reuse.
-That coupling is powerful because it enables code reuse, but is also [dangerous and fragile][].
+But that coupling is also [dangerous and fragile][].
 When inheritance crosses package boundaries, it can be hard to evolve the superclass without breaking subclasses.

 [dangerous and fragile]: https://en.wikipedia.org/wiki/Fragile_base_class

-Marking the class `interface` lets users construct it (unless it's also marked `abstract`) and implement the class's interface, but prevents them from reusing any of its code.
+Marking the class `interface` lets users construct it (unless it's [also marked `abstract`](/language/class-modifiers#abstract-interface)) and implement the class's interface, but prevents them from reusing any of its code.

 When a class is marked `interface`, the restriction can be ignored within